ibm-cloud-docs/vpc/api-change-log-beta.md

 By default, a boot volume attached to a virtual server instance is deleted when the instance is deleted.
 To preserve the boot volume when deleting a virtual server instance, change the `delete_volume_on_instance_delete` property to `false` by updating the [boot volume attachment](/apidocs/vpc-beta#update-instance-volume-attachment).
 See [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui), [Creating VPC resources with CLI and API](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli) for more information.

 This feature is now generally available.
-Since the beta release, by default, only a boot volume created as part of provisioning a virtual server instance will be deleted when the instance is deleted.
+Since the beta release, by default, only a boot volume that was created as part of provisioning a virtual server instance is deleted when the instance is deleted.
 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#21-march-2023).

 ## 16 August 2022
 {: #16-august-2022-beta}